scripting/wpIdentity/worknotes.md

 Changed the name of the project from wordpressIdentity to wpIdentity, so it agrees with the name of the NPM package.

+Fixed a bug in the glossary code, we were failing if there is no glossary.json file for the user.
+But it's okay to not have a glossary.

 #### 5/12/24; 9:02:36 AM by DW

 new entrypoint -- writeUniqueFile, explained in a comment at the head of the function in source.opml